Skip to content

 Can I Sign the Franchise Agreement Before the Return Date?

-The Code also prescribes a minimum window of 14 days within which you can review the franchise agreement before signing.
+The Code also prescribes a minimum 14-day consideration period from when you receive the franchise agreement and disclosure document.
 This is your opportunity to:

 • conduct your due diligence with the information in your disclosure document;